iotaledger/iota.rs/docs/libraries/nodejs/examples.md

 It starts generating addresses for the provided `seed` and `.accountIndex` from `.initialAddressIndex(index)`, and checks for a balance of each of the generated addresses.
 Since it does not know how many addresses are used in fact, there is a condition set by `.gapLimit(amount)` argument when to stop searching.
 If `.gapLimit` amount of addresses in a row have no balance the function returns result and searching does not continue.

 ## Messages, payload and transactions
-Before we continue, let's introduce some additional terms that describe an unit that is actually broadcasted in IOTA 1.5 network.
+Before we continue, let's introduce some additional terms that describe an unit that is actually broadcasted in IOTA network.
+IOTA is based on a concept of `messages` and `payloads`.

-In comparison to original IOTA 1.0, IOTA 1.5 introduced some fundamental changes to the underlying data structure.
-The original concept of `transactions` and `bundles` is gone, and has been replaced by a concept of `messages` and `payloads`.

 `Message` is a data structure that is actually being broadcasted in IOTA network and represent a node (vertex) in the Tangle graph.
 It can refer to up to 8 previous messages and once a message was attached to the Tangle and approved by a milestone, the Tangle structure ensures the content of the message is unaltered.
 Every message is referenced by `message_id` which is based on a hash algorithm of binary content of the message. `Message` is an atomic unit that is confirmed by network as a whole.